Accelerating Social Change

 Here, we’ll demystify what DAFs are, who uses them, and how, in the right hands, DAFs can fuel critical social justice work.

 A donor advised fund is a charitable account that enables you to support the causes of your choice.
 One key advantage?
 The ability to enjoy tax benefits while taking the time to determine your giving strategy.
-You contribute to your DAF, take the full tax deduction on your contribution right away then work with a DAF provider — such as Tides — to identify and grant money to leaders on the frontlines of social justice.
+You contribute to your DAF, take the full tax deduction on your contribution right away then work with a DAF provider — such as Tides — to identify and recommend grants to leaders and organizations on the frontlines of social justice.

-While you’re making grants, you can invest your DAF contributions in stocks, mutual funds, and other investments to generate tax-free growth for charitable giving.
+While you’re making grants, DAF contributions can be invested in stocks, mutual funds, and other investments to generate tax-free growth for charitable giving.

 Any individual or entity can use a DAF if they want immediate tax benefits while supporting important causes over time.
-If you want to grow your charitable giving, would benefit from a tax deduction, and are interested in helping community leaders drive change, a DAF is for you.
+If you want to grow your charitable giving, would benefit from a tax deduction, and are interested in helping community leaders drive change, a DAF may be for you.

 Some of the most common DAF holders include: